Horace Cumner: Club career

 Cumner moved from Aberaman Athletic to Arsenal.
 He was loaned out to Margate and Hull City.
+During his loan spell at Margate, Cumner scored 43 goals in 80 appearances.
+During his loan spell at Hull City in 1938, Cumner scored four goals in 12 appearances, finding the net against Chester on his debut and subsequently against Port Vale, Bradford City and Crewe Alexandra.
+Cumner made his Arsenal debut against Wolverhampton Wanderers in September 1938, scoring the only goal in a 1–0 victory, and scored again against Chelsea the following month.

 He played for Arsenal in the 1938 FA Charity Shield at Highbury, which ended in a 2–1 victory over Preston North End.
 During World War II he guested for Cardiff City, Fulham, Greenock Morton, Liverpool, Portsmouth, Swansea Town, Aberaman Athletic, Port Vale, Clapton Orient and Plymouth Argyle.
 He suffered severe burns during the war whilst on service for the Royal Marines.

 In August 1946, he signed for Notts County in part exchange for Ian McPherson.
 He helped the Magpies to 12th and sixth place in the Third Division South in 1946–47 and 1947–48.
 He left Meadow Lane and switched to league rivals Watford.
 He helped Eddie Hapgood's "Hornets" to finish 17th in 1948–49 and sixth in 1949–50.

 After departing Vicarage Road, he joined Leslie Jones's Scunthorpe United.
 He helped the "Iron" to mid-table finishes in the Third Division North in 1950–51, 1951–52, and 1952–53.
 He never played another game in the Football League after leaving the Old Showground, as he was signed to Ivor Powell's Bradford City, but never got onto the pitch at Valley Parade.
 He later moved into non-League football with Poole Town (Western League), Bridport (Dorset Combination), and Swanage Town.

 International career

 Cumner earned three full caps for Wales, and scored in the 1938–39 British Home Championship 3–1 defeat of Ireland.
+Cumner also represented Wales in wartime internationals, making ten appearances and scoring three goals.
+In October 1942, only five weeks after suffering severe burns while serving with the Royal Marines, he scored both goals in Wales' 2–1 victory over England.